Quiz (TV series): Casting

+Matthew Macfadyen and Sian Clifford both attempted to humanize the Ingrams, saying "they were excellent pantomime villains, and they were very easy targets,” for the characterization, they remained focused on the script rather than copying the Ingrams mannerisms or appearances.
+In an interview with Variety, Sheen said that he gained respect for the role of a quiz presenter.

 Filming

 The scenes in the Who Wants to be a Millionaire? studio were filmed in a set constructed at Wimbledon Studios.
 Scenes were also filmed outside Southwark Crown Court and inside a former court building in Hammersmith.
+For Michael Sheen's role as Chris Tarrant, Sheen had to be blonde.
+In an interview, Sheen said that every day of filming, make-up artist put him in a bald cap, before adding three layers of hair glue and then adding the blonde wig.
+While filming, Charles and Diana Ingram visited the set to meet the actors playing them.

+Release

 International broadcasts

+Quiz premiered on ITV on 13 April 2020.
 In Australia, the Nine Network, which aired both Who Wants to Be a Millionaire? and its Hot Seat spin-off between 1999 and 2023, aired the serial in three parts on consecutive Thursday nights in late 2021.
 The first part, which aired on 25 November 2021, followed an episode of Hot Seat in which contestant Antony McManus became the show's final winner.
+In the United States, it aired on AMC on 31 May 2020.

+Home media

+On June 15, 2020, pre-orders for a releases DVD for Quiz were available.
+In February 2026, Quiz was made available for streaming on Netflix.
+Quiz is also on ITV's streaming service ITVX.

 Reception

+Audience viewership

+Released during the COVID-19 pandemic lockdowns, Quiz received a large audience, with the first episode being seen live by an average audience of 5.3 million in the United Kingdom.
+While Quiz was still airing, Ingram's Wikipedia article was one of the most viewed on the site.
+The combined total audience exceeded 10 million.